zileo-net/ninja-auth0/README.md

 * v1.1.0 Auto display simulation form for dev and test modes
 * v1.1.2 Configuration property allowing to force HTTPs
 * v1.1.3 Use Ninja's context path if set
+* v1.2.0 Context availability in subject builder + session cleared on IllegalArgumentException

 ---